scorpido74/azure-docs.nl-nl/articles/dns/dns-operations-recordsets.md

 De cmdlets `New-AzDnsRecordSet`, `Set-AzDnsRecordSet` en `Remove-AzDnsRecordSet` ondersteunen bevestigingspromts.

-Elke cmdlet vraagt om bevestiging als de `$ConfirmPreference` PowerShell-voorkeursvariabele heeft een waarde van `Medium` of lager.
-Omdat de standaardwaarde voor `$ConfirmPreference` is `High`, krijgen deze vraag niet bij het gebruik van de standaardinstellingen voor PowerShell.
+Each cmdlet prompts for confirmation if the `$ConfirmPreference` PowerShell preference variable has a value of `Medium` or lower.
+Since the default value for `$ConfirmPreference` is `High`, these prompts are not given when using the default PowerShell settings.

 U kunt de huidige instelling van `$ConfirmPreference` overschrijven met behulp van de parameter `-Confirm`.
 Als u `-Confirm` of `-Confirm:$True` opgeeft, vraagt de cmdlet u om bevestiging voordat deze wordt uitgevoerd.
 Als u `-Confirm:$False` opgeeft, wordt u niet om bevestiging gevraagd.